rodrigofprates2015-ctrl/Jogo-do-Impostor/replit.md

 This is a multiplayer social deduction game branded as **TikJogos**.
 Players join game rooms and try to identify who among them is the impostor through various game modes involving secret words, locations, roles, and questions.
 The application is built as a full-stack web application with real-time multiplayer capabilities.

 ## Recent Changes (November 2025)
+- Added Replit Auth for user authentication (Google, GitHub, Apple, email/password login)
+- Created users and sessions tables in schema for auth storage
+- Added auth hooks and utilities for client-side authentication
 - Rebranded to TikJogos with new logo
 - Added donation button with PIX payment modal
 - PIX Key: `48492456-23f1-4edc-b739-4e36547ef90e`